-In this theatre assembly, Carolyn uses storytelling and puppetry in a humorous and imaginative way to retell three Native American legends—“The Talking Stone,” “The North Star,” and “The Wind Spirit.”
+In The Talking Stone: Tales from the Iroquois, Pauite, and Hopi People, Carolyn uses storytelling and puppetry in a humorous and imaginative way to retell three Native American legends—“The Talking Stone,” “The North Star,” and “The Wind Spirit.”
 Each story is a teaching tool that fosters a curiosity among students about the environment and our place in the natural world.

-Want to schedule The Talking Stone, but want to present Carolyn to students older than third grade?
+Want to schedule The Talking Stone: Tales from the Iroquois, Pauite, and Hopi People, but want to present Carolyn to students older than third grade?
 Consider adding a second performance of The Knee High Man on the same day.
 The Knee High Man is perfectly suited for fourth and fifth graders.

 Sample Common Core connections